freeCompilerCamp/freecompilercamp.github.io/_posts/2020-06-17-llvm-ir-mod.markdown

 ## **1. Overview**

 The goal of this tutorial is to learn how to use IRBuilder to modify LLVM IR using a simple example program.
-We assume you have already took the previous more fundamental tutorials:
+We assume you have already taken the previous more fundamental tutorials:
 * [Getting Familar with LLVM IR](http://freecompilercamp.org/llvm-ir)
 * [Writing an LLVM Pass](http://freecompilercamp.org/llvm-pass)